agrbin/snapscale-article/README.md

 Tapping the weigh-in button launches the camera.

-We intentionally reduced clutter that could waste user's time in the app.
+We intentionally reduced clutter that could waste the user's time in the app.
 There is no login required or account creating to start using the app.
-Optionally if user wants to export their data to FitBit, the login with FitBit is required.
+Optionally if a user wants to export their data to FitBit, the login with FitBit is required.

 ### AI Last